boost-mw-poc/brettwooldridge_hikaricp/README.md

 ### :see_no_evil: Secret Properties

 HikariCP has several Java system properties that control various aspects of the pool.
-These properties are *completely unsupported* for user manipulation.
+These properties are *unsupported* for user manipulation.
 It is possible though unlikely that they may not exist in the future.
-This means: do not even think of opening an issue of any kind if you have modified these properties.
-You have been warned. *In fact, pretend you never heard anything about
+This means: do not open an issue of any kind if you have modified these properties. *Pretend you never heard anything about "secret properties".*
-"secret properties".*

 | Property                                      | Description                                                                                                                                                                                                                                       |
 |:----------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|